Week 4: Question-Focused Analysis

 Keep a record of your exploration

-Keep a notebook as you explore your dataset
+Keep a notebook as you explore your dataset, especially in Tableau.

 Know when to quit